 With over 200 career options, the Air Force offers just about something for every job interest.
 From the cyber warrior to the fighter pilot and special operations airmen, all types of highly qualified people with a large variety of technical skills, physical ability, and education levels join today's Air Force every day.
-If you are considering joining the Air Force, do your research and narrow down your interests long before you enter the recruiters office.
-If your first research and educational experience is in the Air Force recruiter's office, you may hear first want the Air Force needs over what you maybe interested in if you do not do your homework.
+If you are considering joining the Air Force, do your research and narrow down your interests long before you enter the recruiter's office.
+If your first research and educational experience is in the Air Force recruiter's office, you may hear first what the Air Force needs over what you may be interested in if you do not do your homework.

 Air Force Facts

-The Air Force receives a large part of the Department of Defense budget and it is estimated that it will likely cost more than $250 billion dollars to upgrade the Air Force components of the nuclear triad.
-With the entire Department of Defense budget being in excess of $600 billion in 2018-19, you can see that the Air Force is still considered a highly important branch of service in the defense of our country.
-The proposed Air Force budget is $156.3 billion for fiscal year 2019.
-This upgrade of the nuclear triad will be a decade long project more than likely.
+The Air Force receives a large part of the Department of Defense budget and it is estimated that it will likely cost more than $250 billion dollars to upgrade the Air Force components of the Nuclear Triad.
+With the entire Department of Defense budget being in excess of $600 billion in 2018–2019, you can see that the Air Force is still considered a highly important branch of service in the defense of our country.
+The proposed Air Force budget is $156.3 billion for the fiscal year 2019.
+This upgrade of the Nuclear Triad will be a decade-long project more than likely.

 Once you complete Basic Military Training, getting assigned to your duty station and training schools will begin.
 Since the Air Force is highly technical, these schools are challenging academically as well as tactically.
 After your training, you will be sent to your duty station and likely be on a schedule for a deployment overseas.